SahilJasani2/AI-Supervised-IIoT-Control-System/README.md

 # AI-Powered IIoT Predictive Maintenance Stack

-A complete, Docker-based IIoT data pipeline that simulates real-time sensor data from an industrial motor, processes it, and uses an AI model to detect anomalies on a live dashboard.
-This project serves as a template for building localized, intelligent predictive maintenance systems.
+A complete, Docker-based IIoT data pipeline that simulates real-time sensor data, uses an AI model to detect anomalies, and automatically triggers a control action.
+This project serves as a template for building localized, intelligent, closed-loop control systems for industrial automation.

 ## Final Dashboard